Find Grad Schools

 54 Yearly Graduations

 Johns Hopkins University tops the list of the most popular school in the U.S. for environmental engineering majors who are seeking their master's degree.
 Each year, around 28,800 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $58,720 per year, while in-state graduate students, on average, pay $58,720 per year.
-During the 2020-2021 academic year, 54 people received their master's degree in environmental engineering from Johns Hopkins.
-Around 22% of these students were from an underrepresented racial-ethnic group, and 59% were women.
+The average in-state tuition for full-time undergraduates is $60,480 per year, while in-state graduate students, on average, pay $60,480 per year.
+During the most recent year for which we have data, 54 people received their master's degree in environmental engineering from Johns Hopkins.
+About 54% of this group were women, and 26% were students from an underrepresented racial-ethnic group.

 #2